pearfalse/botw-guides/pe/SIIS K+1 Offset.md

 	[Pause] [Inventory] [Page right] [Unpause] [Pause] [Inventory] [Page right]
 	```

-1. Head to the System tab `[R]`.
-If the cursor doesn't appear, you have SIIS.
-Move the cursor right to bring it back on-screen.
+1. Head to the System tab `[R]` and press D-pad left.
+If the cursor disappears, you have SIIS.
+Press D-pad right to bring it back on-screen.
 1. Reload your progressed autosave.